 Mango for Your Skin: Safety Tips

-Although side effects are rare when using mango on your skin, it’s best to consult your doctor if you have sensitive skin or a medical condition.
+Although side effects are rare when using mango on your skin, it’s best to consult your doctor if you have sensitive skin.
 So, use all mango beauty products as instructed to reduce these risks.

 However, there is one important risk you should know: mango skins contain urushiol, a chemical found in poison oak and ivy that can cause a skin rash.
-Mango can even worsen skin rashes caused by poison oak, sumac, or ivy, so avoid all mango products until the rash clears, says Healthline.
+Mango can even worsen skin rashes caused by poison oak, sumac, or ivy, so avoid all mango products—including face masks—until the rash clears, says Healthline.

 Final Thoughts

 Mangoes offer many health and beauty benefits.
-They’re packed with antioxidants that brighten your skin, fight aging and sun damage, and leave your skin radiant and refreshed.
+They’re packed with antioxidants that brighten your skin, fight aging and sun damage, and leave your skin glowing.

 So, triple the beauty benefits with a mango face mask, smoothie, and lip scrub.